streamshub/console/ui/CONTRIBUTING.md

 npm run start
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the console.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the console user interface.

 ## Build